jayesh-patil123/SQL-Questions-on-Sakila-Database/README.md

 select  * from store;

 -- Q1.
-Display the first and last name from table actor? select first_name , last_name from actor;
+Display the first and last name from table actor?

+select first_name , last_name from actor;

 -- Q2.
 Display all actor whose last_name is "harris"?

 select first_name , last_name from actor where last_name = "harris";

 -- Q3.
-Display all names  together as single name? select lower(concat(first_name , " " , last_name)) as Full_Name from actor;
+Display all names  together as single name?

+select lower(concat(first_name , " " , last_name)) as Full_Name from actor;

 -- Q4.
-Display  ID number first name and lst name from the actor table? select actor_id , first_name , last_name from  actor where first_name = "BOB";
+Display  ID number first name and lst name from the actor table?

+select actor_id , first_name , last_name from  actor where first_name = "BOB";

 -- Q5.
-How many distinct actors last name are there? select count(distinct(last_name)) as Unique_names from actor;
+How many distinct actors last name are there?

+select count(distinct(last_name)) as Unique_names from actor;

 -- Q6.
-Display only those last_name which are not reapeating? select last_name , count(last_name) as count from actor group by last_name having count(*) = 1;
+Display only those last_name which are not reapeating?

+select last_name , count(last_name) as count from actor group by last_name having count(*) = 1;

 -- Q7.
-Which last name appear more than once? select last_name , count(last_name) as count from actor group by last_name having count(*) > 1;
+Which last name appear more than once?

+select last_name , count(last_name) as count from actor group by last_name having count(*) > 1;

 -- Q8.
-Display the last_name and number of times its occuring in actor? select last_name , count(last_name) as count from actor group by last_name order by count desc;
+Display the last_name and number of times its occuring in actor?

+select last_name , count(last_name) as count from actor group by last_name order by count desc;

 -- Q9.
-Display first name , lst name and address of all staffs select s.first_name , s.last_name , a.address from
+Display first name , lst name and address of all staffs?

+select s.first_name , s.last_name , a.address from
 staff s left join address a
 on